Coin sample of 1742 with a portrait of the Moscow mint

 depicts the coat of arms of the Russian Empire

 in the mid XVIII century: the double-headed eagle with the lifted wings, crowned by two Imperial crowns, above the same crown but larger.
 Right Talon the eagle holds a scepter, the left power.
 On the eagle's breast shield with the Moscow coat of arms: St. George on horseback slaying a serpentine dragon with wings.
 The shield surrounded by chain of Order of St. Andrew.
-Under the clutches of the eagle the initials of mintmaster mint (letters "I Ш".
-At the top of the semicircle indicated the year of coinage, divided into two parts - "53 17".
+Under the clutches of an eagle indicated the letters "Е I"(initials of mintmaster mint).
+At the top of the semicircle indicated the year of coinage, divided into two parts - "17 58".
 At the bottom a semicircle of nominal - "МОНЕТА• РУБЛЬ•"(letters converted basis inside).